Life Ready Physio & Pilates South Perth

 Tom Harrington’s profile

-Mardi is an APA titled Sports and Exercise Physiotherapist, and completed her physiotherapy degree at Curtin University in 2012 and has since worked exclusively in the private practice and sports setting.
-In 2018 she completed her Clinical Masters at Curtin University, majoring in Sports Physiotherapy.
+An APA titled Sports and Exercise Physiotherapist, Mardi completed her physiotherapy degree at Curtin University in 2012 and has since worked exclusively in the private practice and sports setting.

-Outside of work Mardi enjoys travelling, being outdoors and staying active.
+Outside of work Mardi enjoys travelling, being outdoors and staying active and walking her 35kg groodle, Ted!
 She is a keen runner and is dedicated to regularly practicing yoga and Pilates.
-She also has a passion for cooking with seeds – with pepitas being a particular favourite!

 Mardi Hatch’s profile

 After almost a decade of working in the radio industry, Majda realised her true passion was working with people and helping them lead healthier lives.
-She completed her degree at Curtin University where she forged an interest in sports injuries and worked with amateur football clubs and the WAFL as a sports trainer.
+She completed her degree at Curtin University where she forged an interest in sports injuries and since having a baby, has an increased interest in women’s health issues.

-As well as manual therapy and exercise-based rehab, Majda also holds Clinical Pilates classes.
+As well as utilising manual therapy and exercise-based rehabilitation to help patients get back on track, Majda also enjoys instructing Clinical Pilates classes.
 Her aim is to provide patients with a comprehensive treatment and management program that is tailored to their lifestyle.

-Outside of the clinic, she enjoys going for long runs, reading big books, listening to loud music and doing as many down dogs as possible.
+Outside of the clinic, she is busy running after her baby boy, going for long runs, reading big books, listening to loud music and doing as many down dogs as possible.

 Majda Mehdizadeh’s profile